Our Curriculum Intent

 Year 3 covers three topics of History.

 First, In Autumn, they extend their learning from Year 2 by looking at how the City of Preston has changed over the last 100 years.
-They look at what influences have been left around Preston as a result.
+This unit has a specific focus on the cotton mills of Preston.

 Their second topic comes in Spring and is the first to stretch their historical understanding into BC.
 Year 3 will look at Ancient Britain in the Stone Age period, with a specific focus on the construction of StoneHenge.